UConn

 A stranger example, culled from the 1994 Shell Caribbean Cup, involved a match between Barbados and Grenada.
 Barbados needed to win the match by two goals to advance in the tournament.
 If they failed, either losing the match or winning by only one goal, their opponent Grenada would advance instead.

+Here is how the game unfolded.
 Barbados needed to win by two goals.
 With less than ten minutes left in the match, Barbados led by exactly two goals and began to play very defensively.
 In the 83rd minute, Grenada finally scored, making the score 2-1.
 Barbados tried to answer but, with only three minutes remaining, was unable to score.
 Members of the Barbados team contemplated their options.
 To advance, they needed either to score one more goal in the last three minutes (winning by two), or force the game to extra time where a goal would count as if they won by two.
 Barbados scored on their own net, tying the game at 2-2.

 This is not yet the odd part of the match.
 The Grenada players, initial shock abating, developed their own strategy.
 If they could score on Barbados in the waning minutes, they would win the match and advance.
-But, if they could score a goal on themselves, they would lose by one goal which was still enough to advance.
+But, if they could score a goal on themselves, they would lose by one goal, which was still enough to advance.

 The role of game theory

-Seemingly innocuous rules can have perverse incentives on participants.
+Seemingly innocuous rules can create perverse incentives for participants.
 With some analysis and forethought, the implications of a policy in which overtime goals count double could have been anticipated.
-We will regularly analyze how the "rules of the game" — set perhaps by laws, business norms, or corporate policies — even when well-inentioned, may transform people's incentives, often oddly.
+Game theory provides tools to predict how rational players will respond to incentive structures before implementing them.